alekdavis/dotnet-extras-retry/README.md

 # DotNetExtras.Retry

 `DotNetExtras.Retry` is a .NET Core library that allows applications to recover from and retry failed operations.
-This library is similar to [Polly](https://github.com/App-vNext/Polly), but it is much simpler because it only focuses only on three most common scenarios.
+This library is similar to [Polly](https://github.com/App-vNext/Polly), but it is much simpler because it only focuses on three most common scenarios.

 Use the `DotNetExtras.Retry` library to: